Via Appia Tours in Rome

 Domine Quo Vadis Church| ©Claudio

-Following the route of the Appian Way in Rome, you will reach the Domine Quo Vadis Church.
-It is believed that in this church Jesus, already dead, appeared to Peter while he was trying to flee from the crucifixion.
-After this appearance, Peter would have returned to Rome to accept his martyrdom and die crucified.
+Following the Via Appia in Rome, you will arrive at the Church of Domine Quo Vadis.
+It is believed that Jesus, already dead, appeared to Peter in this church while he was trying to flee from crucifixion.
+Upon seeing this apparition, Peter returned to Rome to accept his martyrdom and die on the cross.

-The Domine Quo Vadis Church was built in the 17th century from a small chapel dating back to the 9th century and there are beautiful frescoes to admire inside.
+The Domine Quo Vadis Church was built in the 17th century from a small chapel dating back to the 9th century, and there are beautiful frescoes to admire inside.

-Catacombs of St. Callixtus| ©Pantchoa
+Catacombs of Saint Callixtus| ©Pantchoa

-Catacombs of St. Callixtus| ©Pantchoa
+Catacombs of Saint Callixtus| ©Pantchoa

 Basilica of St. Sebastian| ©Lalupa